nkpz/twitchrank.org/README.md

+**Smashstreams stores and graphs viewer counts for the top 25 users streaming Smash Ultimate on Twitch.**

-Side project for learning how Vue works.
-Uses Docker, Laravel, Redis for storing stream data, and Laravel Echo for updating graphs over a websocket
+Uses Vue, Docker, Docker Compose, Laravel, Twitch API, Redis for storing stream data, and Laravel Echo for updating graphs over a websocket.

+The docker-compose configuration creates four containers:

+web - Serves the application on port 80 using Apache

+echo - Maintains a websocket connection with clients and provides updated stream data

+cron - Schedules calls to the Twitch API to update stream data

+redis - Stores stream data in memory

 ### Demo
 http://www.smashstreams.com/